JonathanMagnan/ireviewapple.com/pages/documentations/ipads-applications.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/0/02/ISpring_Logo.PNG/220px-ISpring_Logo.PNG)

 Did you ever wanted toshowcase a PowerPoint presentation or PDF on your iPad?
-The SiSpring Suite can make that happen.
+The iSpring Suite can make that happen.
 It lets you edit and annotate your presentations within the app too.and as a bonus, if you have a larger monitor, you will be able to display your presentation on it!
 All you have to do is use AirPlay to send it from your iPad to the monitor.

 [Starting Price: $290 USD](https://www.ispringsolutions.com/ispring-suite)